ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 ```
 ![](06_lesson_images/discrete-events-require.png)

-The reason for this different syntax is to cause an error if you have outdated files.
+The purpose of this different syntax is to cause an error if you have outdated files.
 Since the Lua Scenario Template is a work in progress, I sometimes update modules or provide entirely new ones.
 It is pretty easy to give someone an updated file, if they want to use a feature that didn't exist when they started building their scenario.

 What isn't so easy, however, is making sure that all the dependencies are updated.
 Sometimes, adding new features to a module involves updating another module, such as the General Library.
 Having an outdated version of the General Library will eventually produce an error when the new module asks for a function that isn't in the obsolete version, but that probably won't be right when the scenario is loaded.